MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_create_circuitdevice.md

 ## -description

-The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUITDEVICE callback is used by the driver to allow it to add additional functionality when the TBD function is called,  TBD TBD.
+TBD - The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUITDEVICE callback is used by the driver to allow it to add additional functionality when the TBD function is called,  and an acx circuit device is created, TBD TBD.

-This callback is located in the acxcircuit header.

 ## -parameters

 ### -param Parent

-WDFDEVICE Parent
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD

 ### -param Factory

-A pointer to a location that receives (TBD??) a handle to the new ACXFACTORYCIRCUIT Object.
+TBD - The existing circuit factory ACXFACTORYCIRCUIT Object.
 (DocsTeam - need link to ACX Object Summary topic).

 ### -param Config

-PACX_FACTORY_CIRCUIT_ADD_CIRCUIT Config,
+An [ACX_FACTORY_CIRCUIT_ADD_CIRCUIT](ns-acxcircuit-acx_factory_circuit_add_circuit.md) config structure is defines how to add circuits for an ACX circuit factory.

 ### -param Device

-A pointer to a location that receives a handle to the new framework device object.
+A pointer to a location that receives a handle to the new  WDFDEVICE framework object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the - TBD TBD

 ## -returns